- Bedrooms: 3

 Wide staircase leads from sitting room to first floor landing.

-Bedroom 1 has a double bed, bedside tables, lamps, antique chest of drawers, antique pine chest and painted towel stand.
+Bedroom 1 has an en-suite shower room including power shower (not electric), a double bed, bedside tables, lamps, dressing table, antique chest of drawers, antique pine chest and painted towel stand.

 Bedroom 2 has a double bed, two chests of drawers and bedside lamps.